List of Galaxy Angel characters: Mint Blancmanche (ミント・ブラマンシュ, Minto Buramanshu)

-An intelligent blue-haired girl who loves to wear full body costumes, but will never, ever be seen by her friends while wearing them (unless it's work-related).
+An intelligent blue-haired girl who loves to wear full body costumes, but will never, ever be seen by her friends while wearing them (unless it is work-related).
 Her family is wealthy and she sometimes comes off snobbish, but she normally has a sincere, distinguished politeness in her voice when in conversations with others.
 She has a dark side, as she can sometimes be selfish to the point of letting her fellow Angels die rather than be embarrassed, and she likes to play mean pranks on the less-than-bright Ranpha.
 She also can read minds or emotions in some situations.
 She has a pair of furry white rabbit ears, which rise or droop depending on her feelings.
 The ears also allow her to fly or hover in the air.
 Her last name is derived from the name for the dessert blancmange.